ncp-ph/odk-users-manual/docs/try-odk-collect.md

 ## Steps
 - Step 1.
-Install ODK Collect [Read here if you have not installed](/install-odk-collect.md)
+Install ODK Collect [Follows these steps if you have not installed ODK Collect](/install-odk-collect.md)
 - Step 2.
 Open ODK Collect
 - Step 3.
 Select Configure with QR Code
 - Step 4.
 Scan this QR Code with ODK Collect
 <img width="300" height="672" alt="collect_signatures" src="/assets/images/qr_training_20250710.png" />
-- Inspect the Home Page of the Project
+- Step 5.
+Inspect the Home Page of the Project
     -Inspect the icons
         - project icon on the top right
         - Start New Form - after entering data here, you can save and it goes to drafts